 - The optional recognition exemptions for short-term leases and leases of low-value assets have the potential to affect the completeness of information as their application results in the non-recognition of right-of-use assets and lease liabilities.
+Most preparers have indicated to EFRAG that they will consider using the recognition exemptions for leases of low-value and for short-term leases.
+However, a majority of preparers do not expect that the exemption for short-term leases will provide significant cost relief.
+This is due to the fact that relatively few leases have a term of twelve months or less taking into account renewal options that are reasonably certain to be exercised. - 106 Although leases of low-value assets are likely to be immaterial, EFRAG observes the disclosure of the related expense may not mitigate the lack of recognition when leases of low-value assets are significant in aggregate, as no disclosure is required about the future lease commitments.
+However, a majority of users indicated to

+EFRAG that they do not expect to adjust for the recognition exemptions applicable to leases of low-value and for short-term leases.

-Although leases of low-value assets are likely to be immaterial, the disclosure of the related expense may not mitigate the lack of recognition when leases of low-value assets are significant in aggregate, as no disclosure is required about the future lease commitments. - The practical expedient permitting a lessee not to separate non-lease components from lease components may decrease the faithful representation of leases in a lessee's financial statements because the measurement of a right-of-use asset and associated lease liability may include amounts that do not arise from a lease.
+107 The practical expedient permitting a lessee not to separate non-lease components from lease components may decrease the faithful representation of leases in a lessee's financial statements because the measurement of a right-of-use asset and associated lease liability may include amounts that do not arise from a lease.
 However, this practical expedient was introduced to help reduce complexity and costs for preparers.
-Disclosure of the application of this accounting policy option, without disclosure of the impact, will highlight to users that this practical expedient is being applied, without requiring the impact of applying this practical expedient and, consequently, negating the benefit inherent in it.
+Disclosure of the application of this accounting policy option, without disclosure of the impact, will highlight to users that this practical expedient is being applied, without requiring presentation of the impact of applying this practical expedient and, consequently, negating the benefit inherent in it.